 The first Forum was chaired by the Department of Communications, Climate Action and Environment with representatives across other public sector organisations also in attendance.
 The second National Stakeholder Forum took place in the Hilton Hotel on Friday the 19th October 2018.
 Presentations were made by our own Department, and also by the Department of Business, Enterprise and Innovation, Chambers Ireland and Dawn Meats.
 All presentations are available below.

 The Forum will provide a platform to participate at a national level as we work together to achieve the SDGs, and in particular actions committed under the first SDG National Implementation Plan 2018-2020.

-The Forum will also be used to consult and engage in the preparation of future Plans and reporting as stakeholders have a particularly important role in the follow-up and review processes which monitor how Government implements the Goals.
+The Forum is being used to consult and engage in the preparation of future Plans and reporting as stakeholders have a particularly important role in the follow-up and review processes which monitor how Government implements the Goals.